mindspore-ai/docs/tutorials/experts/source_en/operation/op_custom.md

 Custom operators of Hybrid type use [MindSpore Hybrid DSL](https://www.mindspore.cn/tutorials/experts/en/r2.2/operation/ms_kernel.html#syntax-specification) to describe the implementation of the calculation logic inside the operator.
 Functions defined with MindSpore Hybrid DSL can be parsed by the [AKG Operator Compiler](https://gitee.com/mindspore/akg) for JIT compilation to generate efficient operators for use in training reasoning for large-scale models.
 At the same time, the function defined by MindSpore Hybrid DSL can be called directly as a `numpy` function, which is convenient for users to debug and flexibly switch to [pyfunc type custom operator](#the-introduction-to-custom-operator-an-example), so that when developed, custom operator expressions are reused for multiple modes, multiple platforms and multiple scenes.

 The following example (test_custom_hybrid.py) shows how to write a custom operator of the hybrid type.
 The operator computes the sum of two tensors.
 Notice that custom operators of Hybrid type use the source to source transformation method to connect the graph compiler and the operator compiler.
 Users can use the keywords of MindSpore Hybrid DSL directly in the script, such as `output_tensor` below, without importing any Python modules.
-For more information about the keywords, refer [MindSpore Hybrid DSL Keywords](https://www.mindspore.cn/tutorials/experts/en/r2.2/operation/ms_kernel.html#keywords).
+For more information about the keywords, refer to [MindSpore Hybrid DSL Keywords](https://www.mindspore.cn/tutorials/experts/en/r2.2/operation/ms_kernel.html#keywords).

 ```python
 import numpy as np